Skip to content

 It is important to take care of sunburned skin quickly.
 Some actions that may soothe your sunburn and protect your skin until you get home are:

-• Stay out of the sun/
+• Stay out of the sun / cover up

 • Take care not to knock or touch the sunburned area